 While the lending requirements and application process depend on the lender, here’s what you need to know about applying for a coronavirus hardship loan:

-- The loan amount and term you qualify for hinge on your credit score and history.
+- Qualifying for a loan will depend on your credit score and history.

 - You’ll need to provide personal information such as your name, address and Social Security number.

 To get a hardship loan, research the loan amounts, interest rates and terms available from multiple lenders.
 If you’re interested in joining a credit union and exploring affordable personal loan options, use the National Credit Union Administration’s Credit Union Locator tool to find one near you.
 You can also search the American Bankers Association’s list of banks that are offering coronavirus relief options.

 Currently, coronavirus hardship loans are offering competitive interest rates compared to other loan products.
 Some lenders are even offering rates as low as 0 percent APR for qualified borrowers.